-Paul Barnett is an English game developer with long-term experience with online games and is currently the General Manager for Mythic, overseeing the design of the MMORPG Warhammer Online: Age of Reckoning.
+Paul Barnett is an English game developer with long-term experience with online games and is currently the Deputy Creative Director for World of Tanks.

 Online Games Company

 The Online Games Company is a small design firm located on the island of St. Helier in the English Channel, founded by Barnett in 1993.
 Working as a telephone system salesman at the time, he quit his job to spend nine months writing and fleshing out what would become the world for his first project, Legends of Terris, a text-based online role-playing game.
 Through Doug Goldner, a programmer and business partner, an engine was created and the game soon flourished, launching in 1994.
 Picked up by AOL, it became the highest rated game on the service for five consecutive years and their most trafficked game in history.

 The company's second title, Legends of Cosrin, launched in 1999, expanding on the principles of Legend of Terris for the more experienced within the community, with more challenging gameplay and a reward system.
 Leased out to Freeloader.com, the constrained target demographic meant that it's success was measured on a smaller scale, the website still enjoying consistent traffic of thousands of players.